Yellow Line (CTA): The Skokie Swift

 On February 9, 1992, Saturday service was discontinued during a service reduction by CTA.
 The "Skokie Swift" name was changed to the "Yellow Line" in 1993, when all Chicago 'L' lines were renamed for colors.
 The original name and logo of the Skokie Swift continues to be used today on station signage and route displays for Skokie-bound trains, making the Yellow Line the only "L" line to officially retain its original name.
 The Dempster Street Terminal was completely rebuilt from 1993 to 1994, with a new station house and train platforms.
 In 2003, the old brick station building (designed by architect Arthur U. Gerber) was moved 150 ft to the east, then was restored and converted into commercial property.

 The Skokie Swift was the only CTA rapid transit line to use overhead catenary for electrification.
 It was also the last CTA rapid transit line to use overhead, as portions of the Evanston and Lake Street lines used conventional trolley overhead until 1973 and 1962, respectively.
-Third-rail electrification was installed in 2004 to increase reliability, allow compatibility with other rapid-transit lines and reduce maintenance costs.
+Third-rail electrification was installed on the entire line in 2004 to increase reliability, allow compatibility with other rapid-transit lines and reduce maintenance costs.

 In 2008, Saturday service was restored and brand new Sunday service was added.